davidjeddy/learning_ruby/NOTES.md

 ```
 In writing about Ruby, the pound notation (#) is sometimes used to indicate an instance method - for example, we say File.chmod to denote the class method chmod of class File, and File#chmod to denote the instance method that has the same name.
 This notation is not part of Ruby syntax.
 ```

+- classes are never closed: you can always add methods to an existing class

+- note that self.class refers to Object and self refers to an object called main of class Object.

+- Add methods that conceptually belong to a class, in the class.
+If the methods is generally useful, make a sub-class.
+Finally, one off or no-often used logic cna be closures or lambdas.

 ## Missing Methods

 - "def method_missing(m, \*args, &block)"